UpdateHub/updatehub.github.io/docs/Dashboard/README.md

 - Oversee a fleet of `Devices` on the field
 - Deploy updates via an Over-The-Air system running the `Rollouts`

-In essence the dashboard allows the oversight over the whole **updatehub** plataform and operations, making it easy to manage any need that you might have.
+In essence the dashboard allows the oversight over the whole **UpdateHub** plataform and operations, making it easy to manage any need that you might have.